edwardlavender/Tools4ETS/README.md

     fraction of the year in days.
-  - **Rates of change.** `difference()` and `serial_difference()` compute the difference between two values and consecutive pairs of values in a sequence (numbers or timestamps) respectively.
+  - **Rates of change.** `difference()` and `serial_difference()` compute the difference between two values and consecutive pairs of values in a sequence (numbers or time stamps) respectively.
   - **Matching time series.** `match_ts_nearest()`,
     `match_ts_nearest_by_key()` and `pair_ts()` match time series (i.e.,
     to add observations from one time series into another).